 Truth is, everyone at MCAT Mastery has their own personal way of meditating.

 The following are guidelines, but you have to do what works for you.
-We’re no meditation experts, but if we had to give someone who is close to us some advice on meditation, this is what we’d say:
+We’re no meditation experts, but if we had to give our brother or sister some advice on meditation, this is what we’d say:

 Ideally, you probably want to get to 20 minutes per day – obviously, the more the better, but it’s probably best to keep it less than an hour.